crate/crate/docs/appendices/release-notes/unreleased.rst

 - Fixed an issue that could cause a ``NullPointerException`` if a user invoked a ``SELECT`` statement with a predicate on a ``OBJECT (ignored)`` column immediately after a ``DELETE`` statement.

+- Fixed an issue that could cause a wrong cast of numeric with parameters in arithmetical expressions.